binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Reload your config with a restart of NFS:

 {linenos=off, lang=Bash}
-    service nfs-kernel-server start
+    service nfs-kernel-server [restart | stop, start]

 ### Lack of Visibility {#vps-countermeasures-lack-of-visibility}

 **Some Useful Visibility Commands**

 Check who is currently logged in to your server and what they are doing:
 `who` and `w`

 Check who has recently logged into your server, I mentioned this command previously:
 `last -ad`

 Check which user has failed login attempts, mentioned this command previously:
 `lastb -ad`

-Check the most recent login of all users, or of a given user. `lastlog` sources data from the binary file `/var/log/lastlog` `lastlog`
+Check the most recent login of all users, or of a given user. `lastlog` sources data from the binary file:
+`/var/log/lastlog`
+`lastlog`

 #### Logging and Alerting {#vps-countermeasures-lack-of-visibility-logging-and-alerting}